nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 			Visibility <800 m OR clouds obscuring 3/8 or more below 200 feet.

+		.. cpp:enumerator:: COLOUR_CODE_BLACKBLUE_PLUS

+			Same as :cpp:enumerator:`COLOUR_CODE_BLUE_PLUS` but also indicates that aerodrome is closed, for example, due to snow accumulation.

 		.. cpp:enumerator:: COLOUR_CODE_BLACKBLUE

 			Same as :cpp:enumerator:`COLOUR_CODE_BLUE` but also indicates that aerodrome is closed, for example, due to snow accumulation.